 Rambler roses usually flower on new canes that were produced last summer and autumn.
 Remove the canes that flowered last summer by cutting them out at the base – this will encourage new shoots.
 Then tie in the new long ‘fishing rod’ canes to replace the old canes.
 In spring snip back the tips of climbing and rambler roses because these ends will usually fail to ripen and flowers are never produced on these soft tips.

 There are a few important jobs that will help the next year’s performance of your roses, fruit trees and berry bushes.
 When leaves fall they can carry spores of disease onto the ground so rake and gather up what you can to prevent these diseases from infecting next season’s growth.
-Spray each bush and tree with Yates Champ DP to clean up bacterial diseases followed a few days later with Yates Conqueror Oil that will smother overwintering mites and scale.
+Spray each bush and tree with Yates Liquid Copper to clean up bacterial diseases followed a few days later with Yates Conqueror Oil that will smother overwintering mites and scale.
 For the spray to work effectively all parts of the plant must be thoroughly covered with spray.

 Winter allows us some lovely idleness and time to take a critical look at some shrubs and even consider replacing a few non performers.
 It’s a great time for shifting plants and a visit to our garden centre during July, when all our new seasons trees and shrubs are arriving, is an exciting experience.